Tours and Attractions in Erzurum

 Turkish Cuisine

 Erzurum is famous for its Cağ Kebabı and Stuffed Kadayif (Kadayıf Dolması).
-The former is a kebab variety that is made of lamb meat and spices, served in a flatbread, while the latter is a dessert made of kadayif dough that is thinly shredded and is then wrapped around a nut filling.
-Before frying it, the dolma is given a light egg wash.
-Local dairy products are rather popular among tourists, as well.
+The former is a kebab made with lamb and spices, served in a flatbread, while the latter is a dessert made with kadayif dough, thinly shredded and wrapped around a nut filling.

 Other outstanding dishes from the Turkish cuisine include Et Döner, Şiş Köfte, Büryan Kebabı, Yavalama Çorbası, Erzurum Pide, Tarator, and Aşure.